MarkWilcock/Python-ML-Course/Datasets.md

 # Datasets used in the Course

 The lab exercises and tutorial in the course use several datasets.
 Some of these are inbuilt datasets in the scikit-learn packgae.
-Other are in the data folder of this repo.
+Others are in the data folder of this repo.
 Here is a brief description of each, and a link for further information.

 ## Bank Churn Dataset